LindaNSIP/usecases/docs/common/qbe_or_service_paths.md

 Best practice is not to include other query constraints in the query, explicitly or implicitly.
-This is to reduce guesswork from external users about what the service path query means.
-For example, it is not best practice to include in a service path /SchoolInfo/{ID}/StudentPersonal the constraint that school enrolments must be current, that school enrolments apply to the current school year, or that the schools are active.
+This is to reduce guesswork from external users about what the Service Path query means.
+For example, it is not best practice to include in a Service Path /SchoolInfo/{ID}/StudentPersonal the constraint that school enrolments must be current, that school enrolments apply to the current school year, or that the schools are active.
 Naive users cannot anticipate these additional constraints on the query.
-While such added constraints can be added to service path queries, best practice is to use Query By Example instead.
+While such added constraints can be added to Service Path queries, best practice is to use Query By Example instead.

 Potential and valid exceptions are through the use of contexts where a "current", "past" or "future" context could be used to define temporally based information.
-For example the service path /SchoolInfo/{ID}/StudentPersonal in a "current" context could mean only currently enrolled students at the given school.
+For example the Service Path /SchoolInfo/{ID}/StudentPersonal in a "current" context could mean only currently enrolled students at the given school.